 Your tax home is your regular or main place of business, employment, or post of duty regardless of where you maintain your family home.
 If you do not have a regular or main place of business because of the nature of your work, then your tax home is the place where you regularly live.
 If you do not fit either of these categories, you are considered an itinerant and your tax home is wherever you work.

 Exceptions

 There are some special rules that provide exceptions to the general rule stated above.
-You will be considered to have met the tax home test if any of the following situations apply.

 Students and Government Officials

 Disregard the following days when determining whether you have a tax home outside the relevant possession.